Risk, Crisis and Communication (7545.6)

-Learning outcomes1. a critical understanding of the central ideas in risk theory and contemporary models of risk and crisis communication
+1. A critical understanding of the central ideas in risk theory and contemporary models of risk and crisis communication;

-3. understanding of the ethical, cultural, political and social issues in this field
+3. Understanding of the ethical, cultural, political and social issues in this field; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively